Dodgers pummel Pirates 9-0 for 6th straight win, gain on SF - WHIZ News

+Muncy has five homers in his last three games, and 28 on the season.

+“There’s no ebbs and flows, he’s very consistent in getting on base, driving in runs and slugging,” Dodgers manager Dave Roberts said.
+“Now there’s that MVP talk, and it’s well deserved.”

-The Dodgers earned their sixth straight win and moved within three games of the NL West-leading San Francisco Giants, who lost to the New York Mets in 12 innings.
+The Dodgers earned their sixth straight victory and moved within three games of the NL West-leading San Francisco Giants, who lost to the New York Mets in 12 innings.

 AJ Pollock and Corey Seager also homered as the Dodgers built a big lead early and cruised after outlasting the Pirates in a pair of low-scoring one-run games.
 Los Angeles beat Pittsburgh for the 16th straight time, extending its franchise record.